keep the kids busy this Easter break with great crafts!

+Need more egg-cellent eggy ideas?
 Well, you could do the traditional egg roll down a hill if you have a suitable area near to where you live.
-Your children could decorate hard boiled eggs, perhaps using these ideas on Pinterest for inspiration.
+Your children could decorate hard-boiled eggs, perhaps using these ideas on Pinterest for inspiration.
 And, of course, your children could also eat them; by which we mean those of the chocolate rather than the hard-boiled variety.
-Buy a chocolate egg-making kit and turn this into a fun activity beforehand.
+Buy a and turn this into a fun activity beforehand.

 We hope these ideas have sparked some interest for you, but do share your own ideas with us too.